 The scent of a rose is composed of hundreds of natural chemicals, which IFF (International Flavors & Fragrances) captures by passing an inert gas through a sealed vessel.
 It then analyses the constituents in order to reproduce the scent -- an elusive goal.
 Traces of hard-to-identify elements are essential contributors to the total fragrance as perceived by the human nose.

-Over the course of an intimate gathering and dinner hosted at Sea Foam Home, the scents prompted conversations about manufactured experiences of nature; about the memories, abstract narratives, and synesthetic experiences evoked by each fragrance; about the exploitation, circulation, and consumption of harvested goods; and about the extinction and preservation of various species and specimens.
+Over the course of an intimate gathering and dinner hosted at Sea Foam Home, the scents prompted conversations about manufactured experiences of nature; about the memories and synesthetic experiences evoked by each fragrance; about the circulation and consumption of harvested goods; and about the extinction and preservation of various species and specimens.